 From JR Wachi Station (和知駅), change for Nantan Municipal Bus’s (南丹市営バス) Ōno Line (大野線) and get off at Kashihara (樫原).

 Kyotamba is a quiet town with abundant nature in the central part of Kyoto Prefecture.
-With the large temperature differences between day and night time, the town is renowned for its black beans and chestnut production.
+With the significant temperature differences between day and night, the town is renowned for its black beans and chestnut production.

 So how about heading to one of the roadside stations first for some delicious sweets and enjoying them in the astonishing landscapes around the town?